surniaulula/wpsso-strip-schema-microdata/readme.txt

 Tested Up To: 4.6.1
 Stable Tag: 1.0.0-1

-WPSSO extension to remove outdated Schema Microdata and leave the better Schema JSON-LD markup untouched for Google and Bing.
+WPSSO extension to remove outdated Schema Microdata, leaving the superior Schema JSON-LD markup untouched for Google and Bing.

 == Description ==